ocie/mandel/README.md

 ~~can rezize, but body still has a margin~~
 ~~I wasn't actually including the css~~

-- queue work in ui
+~queue work in ui~

+- shared buffer

 - responsive menu